tezedge/fuzzing-ci/README.md

 SLACK_AUTH_TOKEN="xoxb-XXXXXXX" cargo run -- -c config.toml server --url http://fuzz.example.com
 ```

+## HTTP Endpoints

+The application exposes two endpoints:

+- '/api' to work as a GitHub webhook.
+- '/reports' to serve static content of Kcov-generated reports.

 ## Configuration

 The program is controlled by a TOML configuration file.

 See the [config.toml] file for the details on possible parameters.

+## Webhook Configuration

+To receive notifications from GitHub, a webhook should be added to the
+repository that we need to listen to (note that it might be a separate from the
+repository containing the fuzzing projects).

+Open the repository settings, select *Webhooks* item and press *Add webhook*.

+In the *Payload URL* enter the URL the app is accessible with, with `/api` path
+(e.g. http::/example.com:3030/run).

+In the *Content type* select *application/json*.

+Press *Add webhook*, and you're set.

 ## Slack Integration